 For full rules and awards, please visit the USA Triathlon website.

-This year many athletes will again be entering their own miles, just like last year.
+This year many athletes will again be entering their own miles, just like previous years.
 Most of the same rules apply.
 Follow us on Twitter or like us on Facebook to be notified of any rule changes for this year.

 Q. Do I have to enter the exact date when I ran/cycled/swam?